cssmh/book-sharing-client/README.md

 3. **User Interface:**

    - Responsive design for mobile and tablet devices.
-   - AOS animations and Lottie Animation for enhanced visuals.
+   - AOS animations and Lottie animations for enhanced visuals.
-   - Skeleton loaders on the home page and react spinner.
+   - Skeleton loaders on the home page and React spinner.

 4. **Book Management:**

    - Add, delete, and update books with validation.
-   - View all books and search by name or provider.
+   - View all books and search by name, provider, and location.
    - Swipeable book carousel using Swiper React.

 5. **User-Specific Features:**